learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 ## Lookarounds

 Lookarounds helps to create custom anchors and add conditions to a pattern.
 These assertions are also known as **zero-width patterns** because they add restrictions similar to anchors and are not part of matched portions (especially helpful with `-o` option).
 These can also be used to negate a grouping similar to negated character sets.
-Lookaround assertions can be added to a pattern in two ways — as a prefix known as **lookbehind** and as a suffix known as **lookahead**.
+Lookaround assertions can be added to a pattern in two ways — **lookbehind** and **lookahead**.
 Syntax wise, these two ways are differentiated by adding a `<` for the lookbehind version.
-Each of these has **negative** (syntax `!`) and **positive** (syntax `=`) versions.
+The assertion can be **negative** (syntax `!`) or **positive** (syntax `=`).

 | Syntax | Lookaround type |
 | ------- | ----------- |